Ex-Philly officer pleads guilty to corruption in Baltimore

 The Baltimore Sun reported Thursday that Eric Snell pleaded guilty three days into his trial on charges that he conspired to sell drugs with corrupt members of Baltimore’s Gun Trace Task Force.

-His plea followed damaging testimony for two convicted officers.
+His plea followed damaging testimony from two convicted officers.
 One said Snell channeled stolen cocaine and heroin that was to be sold on Philadelphia’s streets.

 Snell faces up to 20 years in prison.
 His sentencing is scheduled for Jan.
 30.